stackvana/hook.io/docs/Docker.md

 ### Docker???

-It's important to note that hook.io is only using Docker for helping developers get setup with a local development instance.
+It's important to note that hook.io is only using Docker to help developers get setup with a local development instance.
 We are not using Docker in production and do not recommend using our Docker image and default configurations in production ( as there will be almost no service isolation ).

 ### Installing hook.io